groundh0g/codetopia.com/book/codecamps/ch05-camp2011-side-scroller.md

 tagline: "Camp 2011 - Side Scroller"
 tags : []
 status: [stub]
+lastReviewedOn: "2015-08-25 00:00:00 -0500"
 ---
 {% include JB/setup %}

 ## Overview

+![The 2011 Campers](images/camp2011students.jpg)

 Landry Academy's Computer Camp 2011 had seven students, ages 13 to 17, most of whom had never touched a compiler before this class.
 It was a great bunch of kids!

-![The 2011 Campers](images/camp2011students.jpg)

 They had a contagious passion that made the insane deadline (4 days from concept to demo) achievable.
 During almost every block of time that the camp had scheduled free-time for the kids, you'd find them in the classroom, hard at work on the project.